 About 99% of used or new so called “Honda Win’s” now is a Chinese copy!
 To tell if it’s a Honda product or a Chinese bike just look at the blue registration card and if you don’t see Honda printed then it’s a Chinese bike.
 The other way is if the bike comes with both electric start and kick start then it’s definitely a Chinese copy.

-Most of used Chinese copy of the Honda Win motorbikes have bad idling due to many problems of engine, carburetor and electrical system.
+Most of the used Chinese copy of the Honda Win motorbikes have bad idling due to many problems of engine, carburettor and electrical system.
 This affects the acceleration and performance of the bike.
-It’s not easy nor simple to fix the problem because it’s the quality of a Chinese copy, not just the carburetor!
+It’s not easy nor simple to fix the problem because it’s the quality of a Chinese copy, not just the carburettor!
 Imagine what would happen when you try to overtake other vehicles like buses or trucks?
 If you value your life for just around 300$US then go for it, we have no comment.

 This crap is responsible for a fall in tourist number to Vietnam over the past few years.
 After all, it’s the Vietnamese sellers, not the tourists.
 Nobody is happy in the end, you get what you pay for.

 Before you read a real experience from a tourist like you below, above is a photo of our own experience that we would like to share.
 This happened when we rented a Chinese Win from a restaurant owner back in October 2008 when one of our bikes broke down.
 Our guide was riding down a hill near Sapa and the rear brake hub broke and locked the wheel.
 He almost lost his life and this is the only time we tried a Chinese Win, never again!